 STATUS: Bill has passed the House and Senate.
-It has been communicated to the Governor for his action by March 24, 2025.
+The Governor approved it on March 24, and it will go into effect on July 1, 2025.

-• Workers' compensation benefits; post-traumatic stress disorder incurred by firefighters, etc - HB2060 (Delegate Krizek)

-Increases from 52 weeks to 104 weeks the maximum duration after the date of diagnosis that workers' compensation benefits are payable for post-traumatic stress disorder, anxiety disorder, or depressive disorder incurred by law-enforcement officers and firefighters acting in the line of duty.
+Workers' compensation benefits; post-traumatic stress disorder incurred by firefighters, etc - HB2060 (Delegate Krizek) Increases from 52 weeks to 104 weeks the maximum duration after the date of diagnosis that workers' compensation benefits are payable for post-traumatic stress disorder, anxiety disorder, or depressive disorder incurred by law-enforcement officers and firefighters acting in the line of duty.
 STATUS: Bill was passed by indefinitely in Senate Finance and Appropriations (11-Y 3-N) and will not move forward this year.
 However, there is language in the budget (Item 4-14 #6c) to effectively codify an increase in the benefit from 52 weeks of coverage to 104 weeks.
+The Governor has until May 2 to act on the budget bill.